wcfjeffrey/jeffreywoo-finance-ai-model/README.md

 2. Run **JeffreyWooFinance** to generate insights, simulations, and strategic recommendations tailored to your business

 ## ⚖️ Disclaimer
-This app provides AI-driven insights for informational purposes only.
+**JeffreyWooFinance** provides AI-driven insights for informational purposes only.
 It does not replace professional financial expert's advice.

 ## ⚙️ Run Locally